-Having been a real estate investor for many years now, I could confidently say that it’s certainly possible to make a good business out of flipping houses.
-But, I am not convinced that following these types of hard and fast rules is the way to do it.
+Having been a real estate investor for many years now, I could confidently say that it’s certainly possible to do a good business out of flipping houses.
+But, following these hard and fast rules is not always the way to do it.
 So, I told him once he wrapped things up for the day, I’d be happy to help him wrap his head around the ‘70% Rule’ as well as other, possibly better, rules of thumb to consider when investing.

-What is the 70 Rule in House Flipping?
+What Is the 70 Rule in House Flipping?

 (ARV X .70) – Rehab Costs = Maximum Purchase Price

-($200,000 X .70) – $30,000 = $110,000
+($200,000 X .70) – $39,000 = $110,000

 A word of caution is necessary here.
 Be wary of a variation on the 70% rule that has you calculate the numbers a bit differently.
 This version, taught by some ‘gurus’ out there, suggests you subtract your rehab costs from the purchase price and then multiply by 70%.
 This skews the results by factoring in less than 100% of your expenses.
 Using the example above, let’s see how this plays out.